Reduction along strong Dirac maps: Dirac geometry

 where $\{e_i\}$ is an orthonormal basis of $\g$ and $\theta_i^L$ and $\theta_i^R$ are the corresponding left- and right-invariant $1$-forms on $G$.
 In particular, the projection of $L$ onto $TM$ is the image of the bundle map

 The foliation integrating this distribution is the foliation of $M$ by \emph{quasi-Hamiltonian} leaves.

-\begin{example} The group $G$ has a natural quasi-Poisson structure relative to the conjugation action \cite[Proposition 3.1]{ale.kos.mei:02}, called the \emph{Cartan--Dirac structure}.
+\begin{example} The group $G$ has a natural quasi-Poisson structure relative to the conjugation action \cite[Proposition 3.1]{ale.kos.mei:02}, which is called the \emph{Cartan--Dirac structure}.
 It can be viewed as a multiplicative analogue of the classical Kirillov--Kostant--Souriau Poisson structure on $\g^*$.
-Its moment map is the identity, and the corresponding Dirac structure is
+Its moment map is the identity, and the associated Dirac structure is

-where $\xi^L$ and $\xi^R$ are the left- and right-invariant vector fields on $G$ induced by the Lie algebra element $\xi$ \cite[Example 3.4]{bur.cra:05}.